ellifteria/ellifteria.xyz/content/posts/24/05/240527-semispace-gc-code/index.md

 ---

 [Last time](../240523-semispace-gc), we covered how semi-space garbage collection works using Cheney's algorithm.
-Here, we'll actually implement the algorithm in code.
+Let's finally write some code!

 ## Cheney's Algorithm in JavaScript

 ### Givens

-Let's assume we already have some data structures defined<label for="sidenote--sn1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sidenote--sn1" class="margin-toggle"/><span class="sidenote">
+To make life easier for ourselves, let's assume we already have some classes defined<label for="sidenote--sn1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sidenote--sn1" class="margin-toggle"/><span class="sidenote">
 They actually are already defined and can be found [here](https://github.com/ellifteria/cheneys-gc.js).
-</span>.
+</span> defined.
 First, we have a `Heap` class that provides the following methods:

 1. `heapSet(address, value)`: Sets `address` in the heap to `value` if `address` is a valid address.